icann/rdap-conformance-tool/docs/2019_gtld/response/entity_registrar.md

 {
   "code": -60101,
   "value": "<topmost object>",
   "message": "The required members for a registrar entity were not found.
-See section 3.1 of the RDAP_Response_Profile_2_1."
+See section 3.1 of the RDAP Response Profile 2.1."
 }
 ```